PAPDR/Website/src/markdown/education.md

 ## About Me

-I am Junior studying computer science.
-Currently my academic interests are in Artifial Intelligence, studying the basics to learn more about Machine Learning.
-However, in my spare time I am working on game development working on Unity and Godot projects.
+I am a Senior studying computer science.
+Currently my academic interests are in intellegent systems and computer graphics.
+In my spare time I work on small game development projects, primarily on Unity.
 My initial interest in Computer Science comes from wanting to know how video games are made, and I have since progressed to focusing on a combination of software used in games and development and applications of intellgent systems.